 Somehow I wanted to change the situation or help as much as I could so when my boss asked me to take a dog from the village which was recently chained, for walks, I agreed without thinking twice.
 When I first met Molly in the second half of February, she was around 7 months old puppy, full of energy and potential to be a great dog, but she was missing somebody to understand her or give her attention and help her to get rid of the huge amount of energy she had.
 As I got there she went crazy as she basically did it with everybody who noticed her and came to her, started to jump and bite while playing and at the same time trying to get off the 2 meters long chain she was condemned to.
 The first walk with her was pretty short and extremely exhausting as she was pulling the chain and barking to all moving stuff around us.
 Obviously she suffered the lack of education and socialization which was very bed combination with the amount of accumulated energy she got during her two months on the chain.
 Maybe for somebody doesn’t sound that bad (for me is unacceptable), but for her was the worst as she is a mix of a hunting dog with extra amount of energy and need to run in the forest and explore it.

 The second walk happened in the forest and I immediately saw the difference in her behavior.
 Forest seemed to be her place, her shelter, she felt much calmer and as consequence more obedient.
 On the next walk I tried to release her from the chain to see what would happen and the result was shocking.
 She was literally following us like a shadow all way long.
 Maybe because she was not used to the area and she was afraid or she just felt freedom without a leash and no need to escape.
 I was pretty sure that this was what she needed.
 Freedom.
 That’s why I decided to take her from her former family and took her to our place.
 We kept her inside for first two weeks and it seemed impossible to calm her down, she was jumping, biting and destroying everything.
-I didn’t want to lose hope and I wanted to give her more time, but time was not on our side as our landlord decided that house is for humans and not for dogs (which is most common Bulgarian mentality about pets).
+I didn’t want to lose hope and I wanted to give her more time, but time was not on our side as our landlord decided that house is for humans and not for dogs (which is very common Bulgarian village mentality about pets).
 I had to put her outside, of course on the chain, because our garden doesn’t have a fence and she would escape leaving her untied.
 This was shattering/destructive for her as I knew it would be.
 She needed not just freedom from chain but also a lot of attention, time dedicated to her education and feeling to belong.
 She had a strong wish and necessity of being in a human company but all these was very hard to achieve if she couldn’t be inside with me.
 I also had to work every day till at least 17 o’clock, so she spent the majority of the days alone and abandoned like before.
 It was devastating for her and for me because I felt that I couldn’t give her what she needed and I was getting stressed with every day more and sick of desire to find her a new, safe and kind home.
 The only thing I could give to her were two walks per day and regular meals which she was missing before.
 One of her “bad habits” was also greediness.

 With time she got better of course, even the circumstances were not perfect.
 We always went for a walk to the forest as in the streets there were too many stressful things we could meet (people, other dogs and cars – she greeted all of them with very loud barking and jumping, desiring to run after them).
 In the forest she really felt relaxed, she was biting and jumping less, in general she was exploring, smelling and running after birds and other animals which showed on her very strong instinct corresponding to hunting dogs.
 I was happy that she progressed, I managed to teach her the basic things, like to seat down, to lay down, to wait for her food (it didn’t really work) or to come to me when I called her.
 Of course it didn’t always work, it depended on her concentration and distractions around her.
 We were like this for few months, I had ups and downs, I felt anxious and a bad person because I felt I wasn’t giving her the most of me, I felt she needed me and somehow I was not there for her.
 Which was understandable, I couldn’t because of work, I was also travelling which was another source of stress just thinking who will take care of her during the weekend.
 I was really stressed and sad about the situation and I think she felt my worries which of course influenced in her.
 I couldn’t manage the situation anymore and I was thinking to give her to the dog shelter where I was pretty sure they would euthanize her (that’s why I really didn’t want to do it).